Major League Baseball will name the 2020 Hank Aaron Award recipient for each league at 2 p.m. ET Tuesday on MLB Network and simulcast live on MLB.com.

 Manny Machado, Padres

-Machado and Fernando Tatis Jr. gave the Padres two NL MVP Award candidates.
+Machado and Fernando Tatis Jr. gave the Padres two NL MVP Award candidates, though they ultimately finished third and fourth, respectively, in the voting.
 Machado hit .304/.370/.580 with a .950 OPS, 16 home runs, 47 RBIs and 44 runs.
 He tied for third in the NL home run race (one behind Tatis) and ranked third in RBIs, seventh in runs, ninth in slugging and 10th in OPS.

 Corey Seager, Dodgers